Methods of arbitrary optimal order with tetrahedral finite-element meshes forming polyhedral approximations of curved domains: Numerical experiments

 \subsection{Consistency check}

 In order to dissipate any skepticism about the performance of our method, we first solved the model problem with a constant right hand side equal to $2(a^{-2}+b^{-2}+1)$ in the ellipsoid centered at the origin given by the inequality $p(x,y,z) \leq 1$ where $p(x,y,z)=(x/a)^2+(y/b)^2+z^2$.
 Taking $g \equiv 0$, the exact solution is the quadratic function $1-p$, and thus the new method is expected to reproduce it up to machine precision for any mesh. i.e., except for round-off errors.
 Incidentally we observe that the isoparametric version of the finite element method does not enjoy the same property.
 Hence from this pont of view it is not a consistent method, for it can only reproduce exactly linear functions (up to machine precision). \\ Here we used a mesh consisting of $3072$ tetrahedra resulting from the transformation of a standard uniform $6 \times 8 \times 8 \times 8$ mesh of a unit cube $\Omega_0$ into tetrahedra having one edge coincident with a diagonal parallel to the line $x=y=z$ of a cube with edge length equal to $1/8$, resulting from a first subdivision of $\Omega_0$ into $8^3$ equal cubes.
 The final tetrahedral mesh of the ellipsoid octant corresponding to positive values of $x,y,z$, contains the same number of elements and is generated by mapping the unit cube into the latter domain through the transformation of Cartesian coordinates into spherical coordinates using a procedure described in \cite{RBC}. \\ It turns out that the error in the broken $H^1$-semi-norm $\parallel {\bf grad}(\cdot) \parallel_{0,h}$ resulting from computations with $a=0.6$ and $b=0.8$, equals approximately $0.10599965 \times 10^{-13}$, for an exact value of ca. $1.0214597$.
-From these computations done in double precision the numerical solution can be considered to be exact, taking into account the precision of the numerical integration coefficients .
-It is noteworthy that the absolute error measured in the same way for the polyhedral approach is about $0.01663104$, while it equals ca. $0.01001501$ if the isoparametric technique is employed with the same degree of mesh refinement, as seen in Subsection 6.4.
+From these computations done in double precision the numerical solution can be considered to be exact, taking into account the precision of the numerical integration coefficients.
+At this point we emphasize that our nonconforming method is fully algebraic consistent in the sense of \cite{Veeser}, in contrast to the isoparametic technique.
+Indeed it enjoys the property of reproducing exactly conforming piecewise polynomial solutions which are locally of degree $\leq k$.\\ It is noteworthy that the absolute error measured in the same way for the polyhedral approach is about $0.01663104$, while it equals ca. $0.01001501$ if the isoparametric technique is employed with the same degree of mesh refinement, as seen in Subsection 6.4.
 This means relative errors of about $1.6$ percent and $1.0$ percent, respectively.
 One might object that this is not so bad for a rather coarse mesh.
 However substantial gains with the new method over the polyhedral or the isoparametric approach will be manifest in the examples that follow.